Overview

 Changing Majors

-Current students within the College of Engineering should schedule an academic advising appointment to discuss changing their major.
-Advisors will review how major changes might impact the student's overall graduation plan
+Current students within the College of Engineering can schedule an academic advising appointment to discuss changing their major.
+Advisors will review how major changes might impact the student's overall graduation plan.

 Students outside of the College of Engineering must complete the Change of Program (COP) form found on the Temple University COP Canvas.
-Students wishing to transfer into the College of Engineering should be in Academic Good Standing with a cumulative GPA of 2.0 or higher.
+Students in their first semester at Temple University who wish to transfer into the College of Engineering will be automatically approved.
+Continuing students wishing to transfer into the College of Engineering should be in Academic Good Standing with a cumulative GPA of 2.0 or higher and have demonstrated proficiency by achieving a grade of C or better in a MATH course.

 Co-requisites and Prerequisites